mcclanahan/slikipedia/README.md

 * Amazon Lambda (two seperate functions)
 * Amazon SNS

 Now you’re thinking, why use two Lambda functions and SNS this could all be done in one function.
-This is ture but you will run into issues with timeouts in Slack.
+This is true but you will run into issues with timeouts in Slack.
 There is a 3 second timeout that can be beat sometimes but not always.
-We want a reliable bot that doesn't return timeout errors on occasion.
+We want a reliable bot that doesn't return timeout errors.
 The first Amazon Lambda function validates there is a term to search for and responds to the user immediately that the query is being processed.
 It then publishes a message to Amazon SNS to handoff the user’s search.
-This message is forwarded to the worker lambda function for processing as you can see in the Code flows below.
+This message is forwarded to the worker lambda function for processing as detailed in the Code flows below.

 ##Setup
 _You will need an Amazon AWS and Slack account._